Schuylkill and Susquehanna Navigation Company: 18th century

-In August 1771, the committee then became aware of the prospect of joining the Susquehanna and Schuylkill rivers by means of a canal.
+In August 1771, the committee then became aware of the prospect of joining the Susquehanna and Schuylkill Rivers by means of a canal.
 One of the key features of that survey was its emphasis on the middle ground or summit level, roughly 4.5 mi miles between the headwaters of the Quitapahilla, near Lebanon, and those of Tulpehocken, near Myerstown.
 The survey was conducted by Dr. William Smith, Provost of the College of Philadelphia, John Lukens, Esquire, Surveyor General of the then Province (now State) of Pennsylvania, and John Sellers.
 Samuel Rhoads, a Philadelphia architect, vice-president of the Society and colonial mayor of Philadelphia, had also been on the survey with Rittenhouse and company.
 Rhoads had been impressed with the "... apparent practicality of a canal on the Tulpehocken-Swatara route.
 But, he asked Franklin, whether it was better to dig a canal, or just to dam up the rivers and creeks to provide for navigation?"

-That same year the Society recommended the third route for a canal.
+The same year, the Society recommended the third route for a canal.
 The Pennsylvania Provincial Assembly then appointed a committee of its own to survey the Susquehanna, Schuylkill, and Lehigh Rivers and in 1773, David Rittenhouse delivered its report.
 Nothing became of this work due to the coming of the Revolution.
-In total, the Society sponsored studies of three routes to the connect Philadelphia with the Susquehanna Valley: one by canal across the Delmarva Peninsula (1769-1771), the second a paved road from the Susquehanna Valley to a river port south of Philadelphia and the third (1773) a canal using the Schuylkill and Susquehanna rivers and their tributaries, the Tulpehocken and Swatara creeks.
+In total, the Society sponsored studies of three routes to the connect Philadelphia with the Susquehanna Valley: one by canal across the Delmarva Peninsula (1769-1771), the second a paved road from the Susquehanna Valley to a river port south of Philadelphia and the third (1773) a canal using the Schuylkill and Susquehanna Rivers and their tributaries, the Tulpehocken and Swatara creeks.

-Society for the Improvement of Roads and Inland Navigation

-The project became the goal of the Society for the Improvement of Roads and Inland Navigation organized in 1789 with preeminent, wartime financier Robert Morris as president, David Rittenhouse, William Smith and John Nicolson.
+The project became the goal of the Society for Promoting the Improvement of Roads and Inland Navigation organized in 1789 with preeminent wartime financier Robert Morris as president, David Rittenhouse, William Smith and John Nicolson.
 The Society petitioned the General Assembly to again survey the river routes, only this time the State acted upon the recommendations.

-Pennsylvania State River Surveys of 1790

-In the spring of 1790, the General Assembly passed a resolution on Mar.
-31, 1790 that authorized river surveys.
+In the spring of 1790, the General Assembly passed a resolution on March 31, 1790, that authorized river surveys.
 Governor Thomas Mifflin commissioned Timothy Matlack (1736–1829), Samuel Maclay (1741–1811) and John Adlum (1759–1836) to survey the Swatara, West Branch of the Susquehanna River, Allegheny River, French Creek with a portage to Lake Erie, the Kiskiminetas/Conemaugh to Stony Creek, the future site of Johnstown, with a second portage to the Frankstown branch of the Juniata and then down the Juniata to the Susquehanna River and onto Harrisburg.

 Mifflin also appointed other survey teams: